-[A provision has been made for PART-TIME and FULL-TIME students who are NOT meeting the work requirement with employment.
-This provision allows them to meet the work requirement with their school enrollment.
+A provision has been made for FULL-TIME students who are NOT meeting the work requirement with employment.
+This provision allows them to meet the work requirement with their full-time school enrollment.
 The child is eligible for CCAP if the child resides with an applicant who:

-- 1. Is enrolled part-time or full-time in a certified trade school, accredited college, or university.
-The student must be enrolled a minimum of 6 credit hours per semester to be considered part-time.] - 2.
+- 1. Is enrolled full-time in a certified trade school or an accredited or college university. - 2.
 Provides verification of enrollment with the trade school, college, or university in which they are enrolled. - 3.
 Is defined as a full-time student by the applicable learning institution. - 4.
 Has been determined to meet CCAP eligibility for up to 60 months.